 Peters Valley School of Craft – Layton, NJ – We are stewards of the CREATIVE PROCESS: from preparation, to incubation, to illumination, to verification.
 We strive to develop the creative abilities of all of our participants through this focus on process.

-Red Stone Glen Fiber Arts Center– Newberry Township, Pennsylvania – Empowered by a knowledgeable teaching staff our goal at Red Stone Glen is to inspire and guide students to develop their skills at the highest level while relaxing in a serene and welcoming atmosphere.
+Red Stone Glen Fiber Arts Center– Newberry Township, PA – Empowered by a knowledgeable teaching staff our goal at Red Stone Glen is to inspire and guide students to develop their skills at the highest level while relaxing in a serene and welcoming atmosphere.
 Our teaching staff strives to give their students the most comprehensive and enriching experience possible when studying at Red Stone Glen Fiber Arts Center.

-Sievers School of Fiber Arts – Washington Island, Wisconsin – We welcome all levels of students to spend uninterrupted time learning from knowledgeable and encouraging instructors who have the ‘extra’ qualities of warmth and joy in sharing what they love.
+Sievers School of Fiber Arts – Washington Island, WI – We welcome all levels of students to spend uninterrupted time learning from knowledgeable and encouraging instructors who have the ‘extra’ qualities of warmth and joy in sharing what they love.

 Susan’s Fiber – Columbus, WI – From 1979, Susan’s Fibers supplies tools, materials, classes and retreats.